 Solution 2: Set UTM parameters correctly

-In case you read the first solution and thought, "I've been setting that for a long time, this can't be the solution for me."
+In case you read the first solution and thought, "I've been setting that up correctly for a long time, this can't be the solution for me."
 Then chances are you've now arrived at the right solution.
-Too often we still see marketers and web administrators having their UTM parameters set incorrectly or in the wrong place.
+Too often we see marketeers and web administrators setting up their UTM parameters incorrectly.

 When you use UTM parameters that are not recognized by Google, Google does not know which channel group to assign a visitor or session to.
 For example, if you offer a free e-book and you use the UTM parameter "utm_medium=pdf," GA4 does not know to which channel group it should be assigned.
 So all traffic that enters your site through that URL is displayed as "unassigned.